barpaw/blog/README.md

 - CRUD Posts/Categories/Tags
 - Posts divided into two types: shorts and articles
-- The post has one author, but posts can be published by different authors
 - Posts are not created through the editor in the application, but by synchronizing with the indicated git repository and specific Markdown files
-- Posts drafts, schedule publication
-- Contact page
-- Archive page
+- Two post publishing mechanisms: manual and automatic
+- Using automatic publishing, you can define the time of publication of the post
+- Using manual publishing, you can preview the post before publishing
+- The post has one author, but they may be different authors
 - Social media share
 - Time to read indicator
 - Slug URL / Clean URL